Schaumburg, Illinois: 19th century

 The original 1842 township survey names the grove (immediately west of the center of the township, in sections 21 and 22) as Sarah's Grove.
-Three families lived near a grove of woods on the northwest end of the township, and each family had a woman named Sarah (Sarah McChesney, Sarah Frisbe, and Sarah Smith).
+Three families lived near a grove of woods on the northwest end of the township.
 At a township meeting in 1850, citizens debated new names for the town.
-A wealthy landowner named Friedrich Heinrich Nerge, at one point during the meeting, slammed his fist on the table and yelled in Low German, "Schaumburg schall et heiten!"
-(The English translation: "It will be called Schaumburg!").
+A wealthy landowner named Friedrich Heinrich Nerge, at one point during the meeting, slammed his fist on the table and yelled in Low German, "Schaumburg schall et heiten!".
 At that point, the township became officially called Schaumburg.